BigDataBiology/big-data-biology_org/index.md

 ### 2019

+**December 2019** Our newest preprint is online: [FACS: antimicrobial peptide screening in genomes and metagenomes](https://doi.org/10.1101/2019.12.17.880385) by Dias Santos-Júnior et al.

 **November 2019** Two Tara papers published (featured on the cover of the journal Cell): [Longitudinal diversity gradients across the whole spectrum of life](https://doi.org/10.1016/j.cell.2019.10.008) and [Gene Expression Changes